 While in Leipzig, Henry Handel Richardson became engaged to J.G.
 Robertson, who was studying literature at the University.
 Through him, and the University library, she was able to indulge her passion for great literature, and read voraciously.
 After a long engagement (due to shortage of money), they married in December 1895, and lived in Germany until 1903 when Robertson was appointed Professor of German Literature at the University of London.
 Except for short holidays abroad, including one six-week visit to Australia in 1912, Henry Handel Richardson spent the rest of her life in England.

 She was naturally shy and nervous, and consequently disliked being interviewed or having to make public appearances, a characteristic that was often mistaken for aloofness.
 Photographs usually made her look severe but she had a lively sense of humour and always enjoyed a good joke.

 In the early years of her marriage she commenced work on her first, and possibly her finest novel, Maurice Guest, set in Leipzig and re-creating vividly the passions and drama of the student life she knew so well.
 By the time it was published in 1908, she had begun The Getting of Wisdom (her favourite amongst her book), based on her experiences at P.L.C.
 1917-1929 saw the publication of the three separate volumes of her most famous work, known collectively as The Fortunes of Richard Mahony, an imaginative re-creation of her father's life.
 Only with its publication was Henry Handel Richardson's skill as novelist finally acknowledged.

-The School of English, Commmunications and Performance Studies at Monash University has been at the forefront of studies into the life and work of Henry Handel Richardson, with Professor Cluve Probyn FAHA and Professor Bruce Steele leading the Monash Henry Handel Richarson Project (see link below).
+The School of English, Communications and Performance Studies at Monash University has been at the forefront of studies into the life and work of Henry Handel Richardson, with Professor Cluve Probyn FAHA and Professor Bruce Steele leading the Monash Henry Handel Richardson Project (see link below).